The Content window

 Stage

-Same as display resolution: By default, a 1920*1080 Display will capture a 1920*1080 zone of the stage – and the position of this zone is set using Stage X and Stage Y. But this zone can also be bigger or smaller.
+Same as display resolution: By default, a 1920*1080 Media Server will capture a 1920*1080 zone of the stage – and the position of this zone is set using Stage X and Stage Y. But this zone can also be bigger or smaller.
 If the ratio is not kept, the output image will be stretched, which may be desirable.

 Softedge